When the pressure mounts in your personal life, it’s tempting to use a business loan to clear your debts. But is that a good idea?

 That’s when the temptation strikes.

 You start asking yourself: “Can a business loan be used for personal expenses?”
+There are various financing options available to business owners, each with its own intended use.

 The trouble is that this is a bit of a grey area.
 You could end up on thin ice if you use unsecured business loans for personal reasons.
 It depends on how you’ve set up your business.